Gloria Mosquera

 Gloria Camila Mosquera Riascos is a Colombian taekwondo practitioner.
 She won the gold medal in the women's +67 kg event at the 2022 South American Games in Asunción, Paraguay and the 2022 Bolivarian Games in Valledupar, Colombia.
 She also won the gold medal in her event at the 2022 Pan American Taekwondo Championships held in Punta Cara, Dominican Republic.

-In 2019, she competed in the women's heavyweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
+In 2019, Mosquera competed in the women's heavyweight event at the World Taekwondo Championships held in Manchester, United Kingdom.
 She won the silver medal in the women's +67 kg event at the Pan American Games held in Lima, Peru.

-She competed in the women's heavyweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
+Mosquera competed in the women's heavyweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
+She also competed in the women's heavyweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.